uwla/vue-data-table/README.md

 }
 ```

-**Note**: in the example above, we omitted other options that should be present in the `parameters` object.
+**Note**: in the example above, we omitted some lines of code to keep it clean.

 #### Add custom actions

-For each action in `actions` in `parameters`, there must be a vue component associated with that action.
+For each action in the `actions` prop, there must be a vue component associated with that action.
 If we want to add actions (maybe a "clone" action or "download" action), we must specify a component.

 In the following example, we have a `VideosDashboard` component that uses `VueDataTable`.
 We have added a `download` action (that download the video) and a `copy` action (which copy the video's url) as follows: